 COCOA, the total support for children and youth provided by Chofu City, Tokyo, is one of those helping children in poverty.
 COCOA is for junior high school students who are unable to bring their potential to fruition due to the financial difficulties of their families.
 It provides them with learning opportunities and warm places where they can be themselves.
 Although intergenerational reproduction of poverty tends to be treated as unavoidable with the word “the chain of poverty,” all the staff of COCOA work hard every day to overcome the unreasonableness of the cycle of poverty, which is not unavoidable in fact.

-Mr. Atsushi Tamura of CCSW said that the aim of learning support of COCOA is not just to teach students.
-Its goal is to make them acquire not only the academic ability but also life skills.
+Mr. Atsushi Tamura of CCSW said that the aim of learning support provided by COCOA is not just to teach students.
+Its goal is to make them acquire not only academic ability but also life skills.

 Students using learning support often have difficulties not only financially but also mentally.
-For example, some always want others to listen to themselves because their parents are too busy working for earning a living to talk with them.
+For example, some always want others to listen to themselves because their parents are too busy working to earn a living to talk with them.
 For such students, learning support of COCOA is not just a place for studying, but also a place where someone listens to them carefully.
 Therefore, COCOA never forces students to study every time, instead allows them to just talk with volunteers during lessons.
-Finding someone whom you can open your heart to through conversations, is essential to build a place you can be yourself.
+Finding someone to whom you can open your heart to through conversations, is essential to building a place where you can be yourself.

 Students who gradually become engaged in learning thanks to warm-hearted relationships between volunteers, get a successful experience of getting to be able to do what they could not before.
 This is important for students to acquire self-affirmation, which leads to life skills.
 Learning support of COCOA encourages not only academic ability improvement but also internal growth.